wahajenius/docs-content/content/tutorials/communication/guide-to-shift-out/guide-to-shift-out.md

 The "serial output" part of this component comes from its extra pin which can pass the serial information received from the microcontroller out again unchanged.
 This means you can transmit 16 bits in a row (2 bytes) and the first 8 will flow through the first register into the second register and be expressed there.
 You can learn to do that from the second example.

 "3 states" refers to the fact that you can set the output pins as either high, low or "[high impedance](http://en.wikipedia.org/wiki/High_impedance)."
-Unlike the HIGH and LOW states, you can"t set pins to their high impedance state individually.
+Unlike the HIGH and LOW states, you can't set pins to their high impedance state individually.
 You can only set the whole chip together.
-This is a pretty specialized thing to do -- Think of an LED array that might need to be controlled by completely different microcontrollers depending on a specific mode setting built into your project.
-Neither example takes advantage of this feature and you won"t usually need to worry about getting a chip that has it.
+This is a pretty specialized thing to do -- think of an LED array that might need to be controlled by completely different microcontrollers depending on a specific mode setting built into your project.
+Neither example takes advantage of this feature and you won't usually need to worry about getting a chip that has it.

-**Here is a table explaining the pin-outs adapted from the [Phillip's datasheet](https://www.arduino.cc/en/uploads/Tutorial/595datasheet.pdf).**
+**Here is a table explaining the pin-outs adapted from the [Philips datasheet](https://www.arduino.cc/en/uploads/Tutorial/595datasheet.pdf).**

 ![](assets/595_pin_diagram.png)